solinor/solinor-invoice-checking/README.md

 Master branch of [this repository](https://github.com/solinor/solinor-invoice-checking) is automatically deployed to Solinor's internal service.

+## User permissions

+- Do not use is_superuser for anyone.
+This will add options that will break the system, such as manually creating projects or invoices.
+Always use separate permissions.
+- Always use groups to set permissions.
+See admin -> Authentication and Authorization -> Groups.

+## Data syncing

+This system does not use upstream APIs for each request.
+Instead, data is periodically synced.

+Following data is synced:

+- Public holidays (from 10000ft) - `python manage.py sync_public_holidays`
+- Slack users - `python manage.py refresh_slack_users`
+- Slack channels - `python manage.py refresh_slack_channels`
+- AWS invoices - `python manage.py import_aws_billing_s3 <year> <month>` or `python manage.py import_aws_billing_s3_automatic` for current and previous months
+- 10000ft projects - `python manage.py sync_10000ft_projects`
+- 10000ft users - `python manage.py sync_10000ft_users`
+- Hour entries - a separate worker process: `python manage.py process_update_queue`.
+Some inconsistent results are to be expected if more than one update process is running.
+- If calculated invoice data is not up to date, see `python manage.py refresh_stats`.
+This only happens on database/code changes, during normal operations all relevant invoices are always refreshed.

+**Forcing resync:** To improve performance, hour entry checksums are stored in a separate table, `invoices.HourEntryChecksum`.
+If you need to force updating the data, delete contents of this table.
+For resyncing, use `python manage.py queue_update --automatic-split --force --start-date YYYY-MM-DD --end-date YYYY-MM-DD`.

 ### Code checks

 Install `pycodestyle`, `pylint` and `isort`.
 Exact versions can be checked from `.travis.yml`